Taco Town

 Brothers Taco House

-Everybody loves a good breakfast taco, and at Brothers Taco House, you’ll have tons to choose from.
-You can’t go wrong with the classic chorizo and egg, or the bacon and egg.
-Fair warning: If you stop by on a weekend (a must if you like authentic barbacoa or menudo), you might be waiting in a line outside.
-Don’t forget to snap a photo in front of the restaurant’s colorful mural.
+Everybody loves a good breakfast taco, and Brothers Taco House has plenty to choose from.
+The classic chorizo and egg, or bacon and egg are always a safe bet.
+Fair warning: weekend visits—a must if you like authentic barbacoa or menudo—often mean a line outside, but it's definitel worth it.
+Snap a photo in front of the restaurant’s colorful mural as proof of dining at a Houston staple.

 Cantina Barba